-The surety(ies) may cancel the bond by sending notice of cancellation by certified mail to the principal and to the Department, provided, however, that cancellation shall not occur during the 120 days beginning on the date of receipt of the notice of cancellation by both the principal and the Department, as evidenced by the return receipts.
+The surety(ies) may cancel the bond by sending notice of cancellation by certified mail, or other trackable delivery service, to the principal and to the department, provided, however, that cancellation shall not occur during the 120 days beginning on the date of receipt of the notice of cancellation by both the principal and the department, as evidenced by the return receipts.

-The principal may terminate this bond by sending written notice to the surety(ies), provided, however, that no such notice shall become effective until the surety(ies) receive(s) written authorization for termination of the bond by the Department.
+The principal may terminate this bond by sending written notice to the surety(ies), provided, however, that no such notice shall become effective until the surety(ies) receive(s) written authorization for termination of the bond by the department.